IRS Opens Second Employee Retention Credit Voluntary Disclosure Program

 1. Review your claims: It’s essential to thoroughly review all ERC claims to ensure compliance with IRS rules and all claimed quarters and wages meet eligibility requirements.

-2. Reach out to us: We understand the complexities of the ERC, can provide guidance on the voluntary disclosure program, and help you correct any errors in past claims.
+2. Reach out to us: We understand the complexities of the ERC, can provide guidance on the voluntary disclosure program, and can help you correct any errors in past claims.

 3. Participate in the disclosure program: If you suspect your practice may have claimed the ERC incorrectly, consider enrolling in the IRS’s voluntary disclosure program before the November 22, 2024, deadline.
 This proactive step can help you avoid future interest, penalties and even up to five years in jail.